 Personality traits and style

-Small Brooklyn Psychology is a private psychology practice founded by a licensed clinical psychologist.
-We offer neuropsychological, educational, behavioral, diagnostic, and personality assessment to children from babies through young adults, and we make recommendations for new strategies and for services throughout the city.
+Small Brooklyn Psychology is a group practice of experienced neuropsychologists who offer neuropsychological, educational, behavioral, diagnostic, and personality assessments to children from babies through young adults.
+Following our thorough evaluations make personalized recommendations for new strategies and for services throughout the city.
+We also offer hourly consultations to discuss your concerns and to give you advice about your next steps.

 Copyright 2013.
 Mandi White-Ajmani Psychology PLLC.
 All rights reserved.
-Photography by Kelley Bruso Photography.
+Photography by Erin Silber Photography.